shweta-shinde/calculastor/multiply.md

 and I press "*" button
 And I enter "number2" as integer number and I press "=" button
-Then Display the multiplication result by placing the decimal sign at appropriate place
+Then Display result by placing the decimal sign at appropriate place

 Scenario: More than two numbers multiplication
 When I enter "number1"